Skip to main content

 With each new release of any software, things change.
 Generally, these changes are small, involving optimisations, small tweaks and bugfixes, but sometimes circumstances dictate a bigger change.

 This has been the case with Revit 2023, and the Energy Analysis Model creation.
-For curtain walls particularly, glazed units sharing the same analytical performance properties are amalgamated into one opening by Revit, in the Energy Analysis Model representation of a curtain wall.
+For curtain walls particularly, glazed units sharing the same analytical performance properties are amalgamated into one opening by Revit in the Energy Analysis Model representation of a curtain wall.

-This change can and will be accommodated in FenestraPro’s business model logic.
-In development however, we found some Revit API issues with the Energy Model surface orientations, which means that we would have to introduce logic to validate every surface’s orientation – impacting FenestraPro’s performance.
+This change has been accommodated in FenestraPro’s business model logic.
+In development however, we found some Revit API issues with the Energy Model surface orientations, meaning that we have had to introduce logic to validate every surface’s orientation.
+We have been in contact with Autodesk who have raised these issues internally.
+Once resolved, this will be available in a future point release of Revit 2023.

 Simon Whelan